sehyunkwon/Infinite-WGAN/README.md

 In a GPU with larger memory, you can try larger `--Ng` as well as larger `--batch_size`.

 After the training, generated samples, true samples and loss values are stored in results folder in csv format.
-One can visualize the KDE plot of true and generated samples, as well as the loss plot using plotting.ipynb.
+One can visualize the KDE plot of true and generated samples, as well as the loss plot using `plotting.ipynb`.